 - ✓ Typical deadline is 2–4 weeks; a written extension request is usually granted without issue

-- ✓ Ignoring the inquiry risks tax authority estimation (§162 AO / BAO §184), late payment surcharges, and criminal proceedings
+- ✓ Ignoring the inquiry risks an estimation by the tax authority, late payment surcharges, and criminal proceedings

 An official letter from the tax authority asking about your crypto transactions.
 That's unusual at first.
 But also no reason to panic.
 Let's look at what this means and how to handle it.